Things to do in the Netherlands? 14x pittoresque Dutch villages and national parks

 The benefit of taking the train of course being the opportunity to have a view of the country side while in the meantime stopping at a variety of (large) cities.

-The smaller cities like those around Amsterdam often offer a lot of tradition even though some of the costumes are mostly worn because they appeal to tourists.
+The smaller cities like those around Amsterdam often offer a lot of tradition like traditional costumes and festive events.

 Also The Hague is a city that ought to be on your wish list.
 While it doesn’t always brustle with life in the news (The Hague being the political centre of the Netherlands), there are many beautiful buildings, museums and art ateliers you won’t find anywhere else.

-When talking about Rotterdam, people often first mention the Port of Rotterdam and still there are many more sights to see than you can imagine.
+When talking about Rotterdam, people often first mention the Port of Rotterdam and still there are many more sights that definitely don’t want to miss out on.

 The south of the Netherlands is where you find most of the pretty views when it comes to the country side.
 On the one hand a view of the sea while you’re standing in a meadow in the west.
 On the other hand the only hills you find in the Netherlands when visiting the eastern part.
 The cost of Zeeland (Sealand) and the area behind it are a sight to behold regardless of the season.